esmero/archipelago-documentation/docs/ami_update.md

 The **Append** update operation 'will append values to existing JSON keys in an ADO's configured target field.
 New ones (fields/JSON keys) will be added too.'
 If the processed data contains a key that is already in the ADO’s metadata to be updated, attempts will be made to match the "source" type (array, complex object) to add to it.
 If you have 2 values in a key, and your original/existing data contains a single value, the result will have 3 values (and then it will try to deduplicate too).
 If the Source data did not contain a key present in the processed data, then it will be added.

-The Append operation can be very useful, but it should be used with caution if targetting single values versus arrays.
-AMI will not permit mis-encoded JSON data to be generated, but you need to consider if your Append update tranforms a previously single-value key into a multiple-value array, how this change may be impacted in any references made in you display or other templates, Views throughout your Archipelago.
+The Append operation can be very useful, but it should be used with caution if targeting single values versus arrays.
+AMI will not permit malformed JSON data to be generated. **But** you need to consider if your Append update tranforms a previously single-value key into a multiple-value array, how this change may impact any references made in you display or other templates, Views throughout your Archipelago.
+For example, if your Object Description Display template is not setup to check for iterable (multiple value/array) values for a given element, then the multiple values for an updated ADO may not output as expected.

 ___